Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 And the outlawing of profanity on the street.

-That makes fucking sense.
+Makes fucking sense.

-No, what, what?
+No, what?

 You do love a skimpy bathing suit, don't you?

-You do love banging in a park.
+You do love banging in a part?

-Well, I like the, I think anyone should be able
+Well, I like the, I think anyone should be able to skimp out if they want.

 And talking about back in these days,

-the weight of these borscht.
-I want you to wear oversawks in the water.
-He was not in that
+I want you to wear over socks in the water.

-film anyway.
 After all that, there's not a single will in the film.
-Ed Helms, John C. Riley, of the big two, Sigourney Weaver.
-Oh my God.

-Anne Hesh?
+Anne Hesh.

 Isaiah Whitlock, Jr.